BlockchainCommons/Gordian/Docs/Envelope-Use-Cases.md

 ## Software & AI Industry Use Cases

 Software and AI: Gordian Envelopes can be used in the software and AI industry to securely and privately transmit complex data structures, such as software source code, AI training sets, and model data.
-This helps to ensure that only authorized individuals have access to potentially sensitive information, and that the integrity of the code or models is maintained throughout the software development life-cycle.
+This helps to ensure that only authorized individuals have access to potentially sensitive information and that the integrity of the code or models is maintained throughout the software development life-cycle.
 Gordian Envelopes can also improve the security of the software supply chain by securely transmitting software packages and updates between different parties.
 This can be particularly useful for the signing of software releases, with support for multiple signatures, dynamically changing signatures, and even anonymous signatures.
 Finally, Gordian Envelopes can support the reliability and availability of software infrastructure by securely transmitting configuration data and cryptographic keys.

 The following signing & release advantages are demonstrated in software use cases:

 * Envelope data can be precisely structured.
 * Envelopes can be signed by multiple parties, and each signature can be individually verified.
+* Envelopes can be further signed by third parties, allowing for a variety of validation.
 * Envelopes can use metadata to chain back to previous envelopes, reducing validation costs.
+* Envelopes can include attestations or other types of metadata.
 * Envelopes can incorporate signer changes into their data chains, again reducing validation costs.
+* Envelopes can be signed anonymously, depending on a Web of Trust for validation.
+* Anonymous signers can later provably come forward with thoughtful Envelope design.
+*
 See the [Software Use Cases](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Software.md) for illustrated examples of these advantages.

-## Self-Sovereign Control of Assets

-Gordian Envelopes were originally conceived to hold important data such as seeds or private keys in a way that improves their resilience.
-Thus, Gordian Envelopes have a number of resilience advantages.
-They are further supported by various privacy advantages:
+## Financial Industry Use Cases

+Gordian Envelopes can be used to securely and privately transmit and store financial records, such as bank statements and transaction records, as well as digital assets, such as seeds and private keys.
+This can help financial institutions to maintain the privacy and security of their customers' data and ensure that only authorized parties can access the information they need and it can help individuals to protect their assets.
+Gordian Envelopes can also be used to securely transmit financial data between institutions, helping to prevent tampering and ensure the trustworthiness of the data, and to securely transmit digital assets among holders.
+The ability to use permits to allow multiple useres to open Envelopes in multiple ways can allow for collaboration of corporate data and resilience for personal data alike.

+The following privacy advantages are demonstrated in financial use cases, which are focused on the self-sovereign control of assets:

 * Envelope data can be partially or fully encrypted for security.
 * Unencrypted metadata can be used to improve resilience with "hints".